 In the Fujiyama Gangsta Paradise arc of Black Lagoon, Balalaika essentially gets away with creating a yakuza civil war by pulling a few strings and getting the Russian Ambassador to escort her away from her last hit and away from a huge police dragnet, who don't know who she is apart from the fact that an Ambassador just came to pick her up.

 Level E. Prince Baka Ki El Dogra is an enormous jerk and knows it, but no one can do anything about him because he isa prince, and by the way of a recently concluded diplomatic treaty (which he orchestrated in a first part) he is in effect a protector of the Earth.
 He still gets beaten a lot though.

 The World Nobles in One Piece combine this trope with Screw the Rules, I Make Them!.
-As they are the descendents of the people who founded the (highly corrupt) World Government, they can do as they please, and anyone who even tries to interfere with or touch them in any way will face the full force of a Marine army, including an admiral.
-Arguably the only people in the world who could get away with defying or even killing a World Noble are the Four Emperors, certain members of the Seven Warlords of the Sea, or the most wanted man in the world Monkey D. Dragon, because between their powerful crews and personal strength, even the admirals would have a hard time defeating one of them.
+As they are the descendants of the people who founded the (highly corrupt) World Government, they can do as they please, and anyone who even tries to interfere with or touch them in any way will face the full force of a Marine army, including an admiral.
+Arguably the only people in the world who could get away with defying or even killing a World Noble are the Four Emperors, certain members of the Seven Warlords of the Sea, or the most wanted man in the world, Dragon the Revolutionary, because between their powerful crews and personal strength, even the admirals would have a hard time defeating one of them.

 The final arc of the original run of Appleseed involved a cyborg diplomat trying to use this to smuggle a Humongous Mecha out of the city, by wiring himself into it and walking out.
 Unfortunately for him, his immunity got revoked, and he discovered that Giant Robots are somewhat vulnerable to flying cyborgs with tank cannons.